Joshcraft2002/Dumplings-Delight-Rewrapped/README.md

 - Pork Celery Dumpling recipe visible on JEI, but uncraftable
   - The recipe needs celery from any mod that adds it, but the original Dumplings Delight didn't.
 A standalone celery crop for DD:R is planned.
-- Farmers don't pick up and replant fennel, garlic, chive, and chinese cabbage seeds
-  - This addon was created before Farmer's Delight made their crops replantable by villagers.
-This feature will be added soon.

 </details>